 Professional topical fluoride treatments should be based on caries-risk assessment.
-1.4-5-7-60 A pumice prophylaxis is not an essential prerequisite to this treatment.
-61 Appropriate precautionary measures should be taken to prevent swallowing of any professionally-applied topical fluoride.
+1,4,5,7,60 A pumice prophylaxis is not an essential prerequisite to this treatment.
+Appropriate precautionary measures should be taken to prevent swallowing of any professionally-applied topical fluoride.
 Children at moderate caries risk should receive a professional fluoride treatment at least every 6 months; those with high caries risk should receive greater frequency of professional fluoride applications (ie, every 3-6 months).
-7:32-59-62-67 Ideally, this would occur as part of a comprehensive preventive program in a dental home.
-When a dental home cannot be established for individuals with increased caries risk, periodic applications of fluoride varnish by trained non-dental healthcare professionals may be effective in reducing the incidence of early childhood caries.
-50-54-68-69
+7,32,59,62-67 Ideally, this would occur as part of a comprehensive preventive program in a dental home.
+When a dental home cannot be established for individuals with increased caries risk as determined by caries risk assessment, periodic applications of fluoride varnish by trained non-dental healthcare professionals may be effective in reducing the incidence of early childhood caries.
+50-54,69,70